Boston & Roxbury Mill Dam: Failure and aftermath

-The milldam project is regarded as a failure.
+The Milldam project is regarded as a failure.
 Construction ran significantly over budget, costing nearly $700,000 instead of the proposed $250,000.
 Only three factories would become established along Boston's waters instead of the predicted 81.
 Pollution also became a problem immediately after the construction of the Milldam.
 Enclosing the dam led to stagnant and foul water, precipitating several complaints by the residents of Boston.
 Cotton's reputation was saved by his early death, but the Boston & Roxbury Mill Corporation was negatively impacted by the dam's failure.
 The Milldam would persist for several more decades.
-Wanting to use the dirty, derelict bay for practical purpose, the Back Bay land reclamation project was commissioned in 1857 to construct new residential neighborhoods over the tidal basin.
+To use the dirty, derelict bay for practical purposes, the Back Bay land reclamation project was commissioned in 1857 to construct new residential neighborhoods over the tidal basin.
 Boston and Roxbury Mill Corporation thus signed over the rights to the land in 1859.
 The seawall was extended to fill in the Back Bay mudflats in order to accommodate the new construction.
-The failure of the Milldam prevented back bay from becoming an industrial district, leading to its current incarnation as a rich collection of 19th-century residences.
+The failure of the Milldam prevented Back Bay from becoming an industrial district, leading to its current incarnation as a rich collection of 19th-century residences.